 Repeat smears should be obtained from 3 to 4 of the most active sites previously tested to evaluate progress.

 All microscopic slides on which skin smears are made should be pre-cleaned in 70% alcohol.
 The slides are wiped dry with a clean lint free tissue paper/cloth.
-Blades that are used in smear taking are likewise cleaned.

 Slides should be air-dried and NEVER heat fixed.